Frequently Asked Questions about THE-ICE Accreditation & Membership

 - Having more than one accreditation from different, independent bodies can be viewed as a ‘mark of quality’ and may make an institution more attractive to potential students and partner institutions.

-The desire for multiple or additional accreditation is also a recognition of the increasing importance that accreditation plays in both the internal processes and external influence of an education institution.
+The desire for multiple or additional accreditation is also a recognition of the increasing importance that accreditation plays in both the internal processes and external influence of a higher education institution.

 Does this mean that an institution with unaccredited programmes is no good?